thosgood/this-weeks-finds/markdown/51-100/week094.md

 charged particle.
 So the energy of such a system is independent of the externally applied magnetic field.
-Now, in statistical mechanics the equilibrium state of a system depends only on the energy of each state, since the probability of being in a state with energy E is proportional to exp(-E/kT).
+Now, in statistical mechanics the equilibrium state of a system depends only on the energy of each state, since the probability of being in a state with energy $E$ is proportional to $\exp(-E/kT)$.
 So an external magnetic field doesn't affect the equilibrium state of this sort of system.
 So there can't be anything like paramagnetism or diamagnetism, where the equilibrium state is affected by an external magnetic field.